Logo

 Piers Corbyn denies that humans play a role in climate change, and spreads false and discredited narratives about the issue.

-Piers Corbyn has claimed that the media, Met Office and "corrupt scientists" are brainwashing the public as part of a Qatar-run conspiracy to keep oil prices high.
+Piers Corbyn has said that the media, Met Office and "corrupt scientists" are brainwashing the public as part of a Qatar-run conspiracy to keep oil prices high.

 Piers Corbyn has stated his belief that the anthropogenic contribution to global warming is minimal, with any increase in temperature due to increased solar activity.